Raiyan-00/CSE1200/README.md

 ## Game Description

 **Dawn Reborn: From Ashes to Glory** is a 2D action-adventure game built using the iGraphics library in C++.
-The project showcases a complete gameplay loop, featuring character animation, enemy AI, multiple levels, and a final boss battle.
+The project showcases a complete gameplay loop, featuring character animation, enemy NPC, multiple levels, and a final boss battle.
 The player must fight their way through hordes of enemies to restore glory.

 ## Features
 - **Animated Character**: Play with a character that can walk, run, jump, and attack.